tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 <a href="https://github.com/basecamp/bcx-api"><img src="images/basecampapi.png" alt="Basecamp API" /></a>

 ## Markdown syntax

 You write wiki pages in Markdown syntax.
 There's a special flavor of Markdown syntax for GitHub wikis.
 The [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) allows you to create tables, add classes to code blocks (for proper syntax highlighting), and more.

 ## The wiki repository

-The wiki you create is its own repository that you can clone locally.
+Unlike other wikis, the GitHub wiki you create is its own repository that you can clone and work on locally.
 (If you look at the "Clone this wiki locally" link, you'll see that it's a separate repo from your main code repository.)
 You can work on files locally and then commit them to the wiki repository when you're ready to publish.
 You can also arrange the wiki pages into a sidebar.

 ## Treating doc as code